Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: Introduction

 The rest of the paper is structured as follows.
 Section~\ref{section2} deals with the variational formulation of the problem (\ref{pide}) and provides some results that will be used in the subsequent analysis.
 Non-uniform IMEX-L1-FEM is proposed in section~\ref{section3}.
 Section~\ref{section4} is devoted to the stability analysis of the proposed method.
 In section~\ref{section5}, optimal error estimates are derived.
-In section~\ref{Linftyerroranalysis}, an $L^{\infty}$ error estimate is obtained for $d=1,2$.
+In section~\ref{Linftyerroranalysis}, an $L^{\infty}$ error estimate is obtained for $d=2$.
 Numerical experiments are presented in section~\ref{section6} to validate our theoretical findings.
 The article is concluded in section~\ref{section8}.

-Throughout this article, $C$ denotes a positive generic constant (not necessarily the same at each occurrence), which is independent of the approximation parameters, such as the temporal grid size $\Delta t$, maximum diameter $h$ of finite elements, etc.
+Throughout this article, $C$ denotes a positive generic constant (not necessarily the same at each occurrence), which is independent of the approximation parameters, such as the maximum diameter $h$ of finite elements, the number of grid points $N+1$ in the temporal direction etc.